Tax Transcript

 Practical Example

 A taxpayer receives an IRS letter and wants to verify what information the IRS shows for the tax year in question.
-A tax transcript can help the taxpayer compare the IRS record with the taxpayer’s own filing records.
+A tax transcript can help the taxpayer compare the IRS record with the taxpayer’s own filing records before deciding whether the issue looks like a mismatch, a processing change, or a deeper account problem.

 Common Misunderstandings and Close Contrasts